-We have a wonderful selection of gifts, art, and crafts.
-The revenue from your
+We have a wonderful selection of gifts, art and crafts.
+The revenue from what you can

-purchases at MCVIC helped us to install plumbing, to create the Discover the Chesapeake Bay room, to repair this gentle old building, and to install the handicap access to
+purchase at MCVIC has helped us to install plumbing, water, and a handicap access to

-both entrances of this old Mathews icon.
-We are now focusing on the third floor.
+this old Mathews icon.
+We are now focusing on the creation of the Discover the Chesapeake Bay room and repairs that this gentle old building needs.
 You can help by shopping with us or leaving a donation.

 Buy a Plate ~ Support the Chesapeake Bay